 MAKE THE SAUCE

 While pan frying the tofu, start making the sauce.
 Sauté thinly sliced shallots in coconut oil for a few minutes, until softened.
-Add the minced ginger, and sauté that until they start to turn fragrant.
-Then, add the coconut milk, sambal oelek, curry paste, coriander, salt, and sugar.
-The coriander is optional.
-I like using ground coriander because it adds earthy flavor.
+Add the minced ginger, and sauté until they start to turn fragrant.
+Then, add the coconut milk, sambal oelek, curry paste, sugar, coriander, and salt.

 Some of you might wonder why I’m adding sugar to the sauce.
-The sweetness of the sugar balances the vinegar flavor from the sambal oelek.
+The sweetness of the sugar balances the acidity of the sambal oelek.
 Although I list brown sugar and coconut sugar in the recipe, you can use any type of sugar or liquid sweetener that you want.

 After simmering the sauce for a few minutes, add the tofu pieces and stir to coat the tofu with the sauce.

 The spicy tofu is great with a side of grains like jasmine rice, brown rice, or quinoa.
-I also recommend serving it with a side of vegetables, like blanched broccoli or roasted asparagus.
+I also recommend serving it with a side of vegetables, like blanched broccoli, Chinese smashed cucumber salad, Chinese garlic green beans, or roasted asparagus.
 If you are blanching vegetables, make sure to salt the water before boiling.
 Then, blanch the broccoli for about 2 to 3 minutes.

 Spicy Tofu with Creamy Coconut Sauce